Agawam Park: Struggles

-The track was deeply in debt after its year and on March 23, 1936, Judge George Clinton Sweeney approved a reorganization of the Agawam Racers and Breeders Association that saw Anderson T. Herd purchase 15,000 shares in the track for $150,000.
+The track was deeply in debt after its first year and on March 23, 1936, Judge George Clinton Sweeney approved a reorganization of the Agawam Racers and Breeders Association that saw Anderson T. Herd purchase 15,000 shares in the track for $150,000.
 After Herd took control, James C. Thornton replaced Lou Smith as the track's general manager and Ed Brennan took over as racing secretary.

 The track's second meet opened on May 27, 1936.
 8,000 people attended the first day of races, which again was plagued by low betting.
 On August 17, 1936, the track was put up for auction by the Agawam town collector due to unpaid taxes, however, no one bid on the property.
 On March 29, 1937, Judge Sweeney gave the Agawam Racers and Breeders Association approval to hold races that summer.
 That August, Paul Bowser sponsored a Grand Circuit meet at Agawam Park.

 On November 8, 1938, Hampden County voters rejected a referendum permitting parimutuel betting on horse racing 22,586 votes to 17,487, forcing the closure of Agawam Park.